 - For the Community

 We provide a state-wide clinical consultation service for culturally and linguistically diverse (CALD) individuals, families and communities to facilitate culturally responsive mental health care with a focus on complex mental health problems across all age groups and the continuum of care.

 Our service has access to a diverse group of bilingual/bicultural workers that includes doctors, nurses, allied health workers and cultural consultants that together with our transcultural clinical specialist can assist you in a range of ways:

 Consumers are seen face-to-face or through videoconference and feedback is provided to the referrer containing recommendations for the ongoing management.
 Arrangements can also be made for assessments to be conducted on the ward/unit.

-A secondary consultation involves a discussion, usually via the telephone, between a transcultural mental health clinician and the referrer about a specific consumer.
-The consumer is not present during the consultation.
-The aim of the consultation discussion is to clarify pertinent cultural issues and to provide advice.
-When required, access may be facilitated to a cultural consultant or bilingual/bicultural mental health clinician to provide more in-depth cultural consultation.
+A secondary consultation involves a discussion with one of our transcultural mental health clinicians about a specific consumer to help clarify cultural issues and to provide advice.
 A secondary consultation may lead onto a primary consultation, if appropriate.

-Clinicians and Transcultural Mental Health staff provide consultation regarding aspects of another service’s program.
-This may involve specific program advice, developing the skills of the professionals in the agency, or collaborative work in regard to a specific matter.
+This consultation is usually regarding aspects of another service’s program.
+It may involve specific program advice, skills development and collaborative work in regard to a specific matter.